Negative pressure in shear thickening band of a dilatant fluid: Introduction

-In this Letter, we investigate the Taylor-Couette flow of a dilatant fluid by experiments and numerical simulations.
+In this {work}, we investigate the Taylor-Couette flow of a dilatant fluid by experiments and numerical simulations.
 We measure the off-center force on the axis and the local pressure at the wall of the outer cylinder.
-Our results indicate that the thickening is localized and that the negative pressure is dominant in the thickening region.
-We also perform numerical simulations for a three dimensional system using a fluid dynamics model developed by the authors \cite{nakanishi1, nakanishi2}, which reveal the spatial distribution of pressure and viscosity in the flow.
-The results are consistent with the experiments.
-We find that there are two types of thickening bands, namely, the bands with positive pressure and those with negative pressure; the negative pressure band is dominant over the positive one, thus the suspension exerts attractive net force between the inner and the outer walls.
-The contact force network in the granular media is expected to span in the compressing direction.
-Contrary to this intuitive picture, we show that dominant thickening bands are under negative pressure and extend in the stretching direction, namely, the system jams due to tensile stress.
+We also perform numerical simulations for a three dimensional system using a fluid dynamics model developed by the authors \cite{nakanishi1, nakanishi2}.
+The comparison of the simulation results with the experimental data reveal the spatial distribution of pressure and viscosity in the flow. {We find that the thickening region strongly localizes, and forms two types of thickening bands, which distinctly {have} positive and negative pressure.
+It is remarkable that, even in the DST regime, }the dominant thickening bands extend in the stretching direction under negative pressure, namely, the system jams due to tensile stress.
 Our local pressure measurement uncovers that the negative pressure is limited by the Laplace pressure, suggesting that the jamming under the tensile stress is sustained by the interstitial fluid.